 Once again, I thought it would be a brief visit for old time's sake; once again, I ended up playing the game in its entirety.
 Other than briefly introducing a friend to the series in 2006, I hadn't touched this game in probably 25 years.

-Despite the passage of time, I was surprised how much I remembered: the location of the Faerie Flute in Kol, Magical Keys in Rimuldar, and Princess Gwaelin in Quagmire Cave came back to me with ease.
+Despite the passage of time, I was surprised how much I remembered: the locations of the Faerie Flute in Kol, Magical Keys in Rimuldar, and Princess Gwaelin in Quagmire Cave came back to me with ease.
 Yet other details, like Galen's grave in Galenhom, or the destruction of the town of Damdara (what I once knew as Hauksness), were less vivid.

 Despite the occasional need to grind through "ponderous one-on-one battles", as Nadia Oxford put it, I enjoyed revisiting the land of Alefgard.
 I picked up on things I might not have noticed when I first discovered the game as a pre-teen.